dimante/AP_Importer/README.md

 # AP_Importer
-AP Test Score Importer for eSchoolPLUS self hosted instances
+AP Test Score Importer for eSchoolPLUS self hosted instances.
+Since there is no way currently in eSchoolPLUS to upload AP test score files I created this application to do it.

 ---
 What you need<br />